vardhaan/Blog/UX-in-AR.md

 ## Overview

 AR promises to be different.
-With it, we can finally bridge the gap between the worlds of bits and atoms.
+With it, we can fully bridge the gap between the worlds of bits and atoms.
 Our reality becomes electronic, and with that, it becomes computable and manipulable.
 But current UX practices aren’t ready for this.
 What does a cursor look like in the real world?
 How do you interact with an object physically and digitally at the same time?

 We are going to explore what makes AR UX different from our current standard for screens.
 Then, we’ll discuss ways we can make excellent UX for AR.